800-450-6118

 The most common injuries occur in association with contact sports like football and basketball.
 The most severe cases require surgery to join completely ripped ligaments in the thumb.

-Whether you need a thumb splint for post-surgical support or for support after a minor injury (like a partial tear), the thumb splint with a spica will help keep the thumb from moving excessively.
-This lets the thumb rest.
+Whether you need a thumb splint for post-surgical support or for support after a minor injury (like a partial tear), the thumb splint with a spica will help keep your thumb from moving excessively.
+This lets your thumb rest.
 That rest allows it to mend better in the 4-6 weeks that most thumb ligaments require to heal completely.

 Thumb splint for de Quervain’s tenosynovitis

 With simple diagnoses now available, it's common today for doctors to identify the condition known as de Quervain’s tenosynovitis.
-This is essentially tendinitis at the base of the thumb.
+This is essentially tendinitis at the base of your thumb.

-It occurs in one of several ways, such as with arthritis, trauma to the thumb, or repetitively and forcefully gripping and releasing objects.
+It occurs in one of several ways.
+It's common with arthritis, after trauma to the thumb, and repetitively and forcefully gripping and releasing objects.
 If you have this condition, moving your thumb while grasping or making a fist will cause pain.

 The Finkelstein test can determine if you have this condition.
 Bend your thumb across your palm, then close your fingers over the thumb.
 Next, bend your wrist toward your little finger.
 This will cause pain at the base of your thumb if you have de Quervain’s tenosynovitis.